DheepthaRajesh/dheeptha_rajesh/README.md

 This project uses Next js for Frontend, Express JS server for Backend and mySQL database

 Also includes frontend unit tests written using Jest framework, backend unit tests using Postman test suite and system tests using Selenium.

+Project done in Term 5 SUTD - May 2023